 5 – “We just moved to a community that used to have a lot of mining in the area.
 People have mentioned that we should consider sending soil samples in before purchasing.” -Clint H.

-6 –“And check water for chemicals.
-Even small amounts can make render land useless.” -Anna R.
+6 –“And check the water for chemicals.
+Even small amounts can render land useless.” -Anna R.

 B. Check property rights and tax issues.